 1. Repurpose Cat Waste

 Swap to a sustainable, organic cat litter (like us!) composed of renewable and recycled materials.
-Regular cat litter adds 2.5 million tons to landfill every year so making this easy swap and opting for cat litter that is better for both the planet and your cat’s health is a no brainer.
+Regular cat litter adds and estimated 2 million tons to landfill every year so making this easy swap and opting for cat litter that is better for both the planet and your cat’s health is a no brainer.

 2. Choose Natural Toys and Swap With Friends